 The following policy applies to individual session tickets purchased directly through Tennis Canada and Ticketmaster.

 Patrons are advised that the schedule of play as well as session dates, number of matches, and starting times are subject to change for all sessions.
 Tickets are not eligible for refund or exchange due to one or more changes to the schedule of play.
 Please note that matches are priority and all efforts will be made to ensure completion of these matches.
-The rain policy does not apply to any exhibition matches.
+The rain policy does not apply to any exhibition matches and weekly packages tickets.